-- 3) Firebrick by its nature is fragile and will chip, crack, and create dust.
-L&L designs its kilns to minimize the effects of this but can not warrant against cracking, breakage, spalling or dusting.
-There is specifically no warranty for cracked arches, tops, lids or bottoms. - 4) The Dawson Kiln Sitter and Orton Sitter controls are warranted by their manufacturers.
+- 3) Firebrick by its nature is fragile and will chip and crack.
+L&L designs its kilns to minimize the effects of this but can not warrant against cracking or spalling.
+There is specifically no warranty for cracked rches, tops, lids or bottoms. - 4) The Dawson Kiln Sitter and Orton controls are warranted by their manufacturers.
 L&L is not responsible for damage caused by failure of one of these controls. - 5) Corrosion of the case is specifically not warranted.
 Corrosion is typically due to use of a kiln in an unheated outside shed (where morning dew condenses on the kiln and humidity attacks the kiln) or from an unvented kiln (where the water vapor and fumes generated by firing ceramic materials attack the kiln case).
 However, even a vented kiln can corrode due to all the environmental and process conditions that a kiln can be exposed to.
+Exposure to other ambient conditions, including but not limited to rain, snow, dust, and salt air will also cause corrosion.

-STANDARD LIMITED THREE YEAR WARRANTY FOR L&L KILNS
+LIMITED THREE YEAR WARRANTY FOR L&L KILNS